Pomax/reddit-image-catch-up/README.md

 This can be useful if you want multiple thematic catch-up operations.
-For instance, one `nature.json` for all your natury photographs, and `aww.json` for all those puppy and kitten photos.
+For instance, one `nature.json` for all your natury photographs, and `aww.json` for all those puppy, kitten, and bunny photos.